 1) This ranking is a list of influential figures.
 I considered making a “Greatest Figures” list, but I didn’t want the wording to be confusing or misleading.
 People of questionable character can make this list.
 Adolf Hitler did make this list.
 I’m looking for influence — it doesn’t have to be positive.

 2) This ranking is a list of Western figures.
 Unfortunately, the Western world is not a specific term.
-For the purposes of this series, the West consists of civilization from the Greco-Roman world, its European descendants, and the colonies that most seamlessly adopted the culture of those founders.
+For the purposes of this series, the West consists of civilization from the Greco-Roman world, its cultural descendants in Europe, and the colonies that most seamlessly adopted the culture of those founders.
 Figures who are not of these origins but still heavily impacted Western history — think Zoroaster, Attila the Hun, Mohammad, Genghis Khan, and Mao, among many others — do not make the list.
 A figure must hail from one of history’s “Western” territories.
 The reason for their exclusion is because I only feel comfortable ranking Westerners, as the West has been my area of study and teaching.
 I wouldn’t presume to measure the importance of Confucius, the Buddha, Emperor Qin, Emperor Meiji, or Mohandes Gandhi on their regions of the world.